BA in Buddhist Studies with Himalayan Language: Career Path

 • Lack of language fluency: Graduates may have difficulty finding jobs that require fluency in the Himalayan language they have studied, as the ability to speak and read the language fluently is not a common requirement in most jobs.

-• Difficulty in explaining the relevance of one's degree: Graduates may find it challenging to explain the relevance of their degree to potential employers, as Buddhist Studies with Himalayan Language is not a traditional or mainstream field.
+• Difficulty in explaining the relevance of one's degree: Graduates may find it challenging to demonstrate the relevance of their degree to potential employers, as Buddhist Studies in the Himalayan Language is not a traditional or mainstream field.

 • Limited opportunities for fieldwork or travel: Graduates may find it difficult to find opportunities for fieldwork or travel, which are important experiences for gaining a deeper understanding of Buddhism and Himalayan culture and language.

-• Need for additional skills and knowledge: Graduates may need to gain additional skills and knowledge in order to be competitive in the job market.
+• Need for additional skills and knowledge: Graduates may need to gain further skills and expertise to be competitive in the job market.

-• Limited opportunities for professional development: Graduates may find it difficult to find opportunities for professional development, as there may be limited resources or support for Buddhist Studies with Himalayan Language program alumni.
+• Limited opportunities for professional development: Graduates may find it challenging to find opportunities for professional development, as there may be limited resources or support for Buddhist Studies with Himalayan Language program alumni.

-Why Choose a Bachelor of Arts in Buddhist Studies with Himalayan Language program?
+Why Choose a Bachelor of Arts in Buddhist Studies with a Himalayan Language program?

 Here are a few reasons why someone may choose to pursue a Bachelor of Arts in Buddhist Studies with Himalayan Language program: